Wills & Trusts

 Pabian & Russell’s compassionate attorneys appreciate that discussing your last will and testament may not be easy for you.
 We also know that it is one of the most important things you can do for your family.

-A carefully drafted will ensures that your assets will transfer to your heirs and beneficiaries according to your wishes, and avoid family discord and costly disputes.
-A will also allows you to name a personal representative (formerly known as an Executor) to manage the administration of your estate after your passing.
+A carefully drafted will can ensure that your assets will transfer to your heirs and beneficiaries according to your wishes, and avoid family discord and costly disputes.
+A will can also allow you to name a personal representative (formerly known as an Executor) to manage the administration of your estate after your passing.

 By visiting with an elder law attorney while you are healthy and aware, you can help your family avoid potential probate court expenses, delays, and tough decisions when you become incapacitated or pass away.